Published: 12 Nov 2025 | Reading Time: 18 min

 Database objects are the components that represent or hold data in the database.
 Some examples are tables, views, indexes, sequences, triggers, and stored procedures.

-Relational databases organise data in tables that have relationships with each other, making it more manageable, retrievable, and resistant to inconsistencies.
+Relational databases organize data in tables that have relationships with each other, making it more manageable, retrievable, and resistant to inconsistencies.
 They are the backbone of most modern applications because of their stability and ability to handle complex queries.

 Cognizant recognizes that candidates from non-IT backgrounds bring valuable perspectives and foundational knowledge.
 Technical questions for these candidates focus on essential concepts and practical applications relevant to their educational experience, rather than advanced programming.